KubeKode/kubekode-blogs-backup/clkvstri7000009l1bx954lrk.md

         * Use permanent or temporary external tables.

+    * Use case: Joining 2 external data sources tables for data analytics like BigTable and Cloud storage.

+        * create 2 external tables for bigtable and cloud storage

+        * Join tables through bigquery console and apply appropriate filters.

 * Data catalog

     * If you need to find something across multiple projects or datasets.